aer0ss/aerofs/docs/how-to/get_started.md

   * `python` is used by some services and SyncDET (source: the syncdet repo on gerrit), our distributed test harness.
 We suggest installing the version from homebrew since it integrates nicely, is reasonably contained, is up-to-date, and keeps you from having to do privilege escalation all the time.
   * `dpkg`, `fakeroot`, `wget` are used to build Debian packages for our servers.
 We need a patched version of dpkg, since homebrew and perl modules don't really play well together.
   * `qemu` (which provides `qemu-img`) is used to convert disk images to different formats.
+  * `pigz` is a parallel gzip implementation used to speed up compressing disk images
   * `gradle` is used to build some Java projects.
   * `swig` is used for our native libraries
   * `s3cmd` (developer version required) is used for pushing assets and installers to S3 buckets and cloudfront.
 Only the `--devel` version of `s3cmd` supports `--cf-invalidate`